 Bottom line: Online search has changed the way people seek out information.
 It’s important to make it easy for clients, potential clients, colleagues and other important audiences to find your website.

 There's a lot to be said about a website that invites you in and allows you to quickly get the information you're looking for.
 How many times have you abandoned a site because you were frustrated with the functionality or because you couldn’t find what you needed?
 Developing an intuitive and well-thought-out site map from the beginning allows you to direct how users travel your site and ensures they are able to quickly get where they want to be.
-Features such as a prominent navigation menu and multiple ways to get to places on the site can make all the difference.
+Features such as a prominent navigation menu, breadcrumb functionality and an intuitive link strategy to help visitors navigate pages on the site can make all the difference.

 Bottom line: Don't make users work to access information they want.
 Give them access in an intuitive and logical manner.

 3. Write for Your Audience, Not Yourself

 On many law firm websites, the copy is often about honors received, achievements and other resume stuffers.
 What you don't often see is information directed more to the website reader.
 Put yourself in the shoes of someone who needs to hire a lawyer.
 What information is going to be most important to them?
 They'll likely want to know about your relevant experience, your fees and perhaps most important: What separates you from the many other lawyers and law firms who practice in the same area of law?

 Bottom line: Talk to your audience in ways that are meaningful to them.

 It’s simply not enough to put up a website and then call it a day.
 Nobody wants to read the same book over and over again.
 The same goes for your website.
 You don’t need to an entire facelift every two months, but regularly adding interesting news stories, blog entries and case summaries, and refreshing your homepage and attorney bios at least twice a year will keep your content fresh and stimulate traffic to your site.
 Updating your content regularly is also a great technique for enhancing your search engine optimization efforts.